Benin Solar Report

 • Additionally, projects like the Solar Electric Light Fund’s (SELF) solar-powered water pumps and vaccine refrigerators in rural areas underscore the increasing adoption of off-grid solar technology to meet essential needs.

-• With low electricity access—only 41.5% of the population has grid connectivity—there is significant potential for off-grid solar solutions to fill the gap, particularly in remote areas.
+• With low electricity access—only about 41% of the population has grid connectivity—there is significant potential for off-grid solar solutions to fill the gap, particularly in remote areas.

 Future Projections